 My roommates and I got up early to see the house (which normally has a 2-3 hour wait) and only had to wait about an hour to get in.
-Waiting in line was definitely worth it, we walked through the history and legacy of the house and of the people who took shelter in it.
+Waiting in line was definitely worth it, we walked through the history and learned about the legacy of the house and of the people who took shelter in it.
 The house even had the actual bookcase that they hid behind and a guestbook where my roommates and I left a note in remembrance.
-It’s so crazy how luck played such a prominent role in the Holocaust.
+It is so crazy how luck played such a prominent role in the Holocaust.
 Anne Frank died about 3 weeks before her camp was liberated.
 The only person in the annex who survived was Anne’s father Otto Frank, who later published Anne’s diary.

 Amsterdam Sign & The Museums

 Located in Museum Square, this museum holds a wide collection of art and history.
 It is also the country’s national museum and contains many ancient pieces that took hundreds of years to accumulate.
 My favorite part is the giant library that is said to hold over 35,000 books!